Responses are recorded even if the survey is not completed

 To look at these numbers in more detail, go to the analysis tool.

-| Total visitors | Everyone who visited the questionnaire |
+| Total visitors | Everyone who visited the questionnaire (incl. people who did not interact with any of the questions) |

-| Unsubmitted respondents | People who responded to at least one question in the questionnaire but did not click "Submit" at the end |
+| Respondents | People who responded to at least one question in the survey.
+This includes Submitted respondents but also those who did not complete the survey. |

 Visitors Over Time